Tomodachi Life (video game): Same-sex relationships

-Despite this, Nintendo stated that it would not be possible to add same-sex relationships to the game, as they "never intended to make any form of social commentary with the launch of the game", and because it would require significant development alterations which would not be able to be released as a post-game patch.
-The company later apologized and stated that if they were to create a third game in the series they would "strive to design a gameplay experience from the ground up that is more inclusive, and better represents all players."
+Nintendo formally stated that it would not be possible to add same-sex relationships to the game after the fact, as they "never intended to make any form of social commentary with the launch of Tomodachi Life," and because it would require significant code alterations unable to be released as a post-game patch.
+The comment garnered backlash from LGBTQ players, with Tye Marini, a gay Nintendo fan, launching the #Miiquality campaign on social networks.
+On HBO's Last Week Tonight with John Oliver, comedian John Oliver parodied the controversy by showing animations of various Nintendo characters in same-sex relationships.
+Nintendo later apologized, and stated that if they were to create a third game in the series they would strive to make its gameplay more inclusive.
+Marini was reportedly pleased with the response, saying, "I don't believe [Nintendo is] a homophobic company at all ...
+I think that the exclusion of same-sex relationships was just an unfortunate oversight."